msharma84/Technical_Concepts/deployment_technique.md

  * Basing routing on the source IP range;
  * Releasing the application in specific geographic regions;
  * Using an application logic to unlock new features to specific users and groups.
 This logic is removed when the application goes live for the rest of the users.

+# Staged Release

+The staged release deployment strategy for microservices involves gradually releasing microservices to one environment at a time.
+For example, your development team should first release microservices to the testing environment and later to production.

+Don’t enable microservices in production until you know that they’re safe in a testing environment.
+The staged release strategy incrementally deploys each service.
+This ensures longer time between failures for each service than if they were simultaneously deployed.